Nurse Types / CNA

 How much does a CNA earn?

-According to the Bureau of Labor Statistics, CNAs make on average $33,250 a year.
-Their salary depends on the region in which they live, experience, and healthcare setting.
+According to the Bureau of Labor Statistics, the average CNA salary is $33,250 a year.
+Their salary depends on the region in which they live, their experience, and the healthcare setting.

 [ Looking for more information?
 Get instant salary estimates and personalized matches with high-paying nursing jobs. ]

 Reasons to start your career in healthcare as a CNA

 Many people who work in healthcare say the best nurses started out as CNAs!
 Starting out as a certified nursing assistant is a great way to get your feet wet and make sure you can really see yourself working as a nurse.

 As we mentioned previously, CNAs work directly with registered nurses.
 This hands-on experience is sure to make nursing school easier, as you are already familiar with some of the practices and procedures.